-The Group performs several IRRBB stress tests (parallel up / down, flattener / steepener, short term up / down) based on regulatory required as well as internally defined stress factors. - e) Differences between the model assumptions used in the bank's internal interest risk measurement system and the model assumptions prescribed to disclosure in Table IRRBB1 y modelling assumptions at titems and currencies show 1) Change in net present value of capital (Δ EVE) Calculation of cash flows: Recognition of interest rate margins and other components Interest cash flows used for EVE change computation included client credit spreads 2) Mapping: Description of the cash flow mapping used Interest cash flows and repricing positions are included in the respective time bucket in accordance with the date of the interest payment or the date of repricing, respectively.
-However, for EVE change computations, actual payment or repricing dates an applied.
-3) Discount rates: Description of the (product specific) discount rates or inter- polation assumptions For discounting purposes, the risk-free yield curve in the respective currency plus a credit spread by asset class is used.
-The ensures an economically consistent computation in line with the chosen approach under 1 above.
+g) modelling assumptions an tems and currencies show to calculate ΔEVE and ΔNII in Table IRRBB1 with refeence to 1) Change in net present value of capital (ΔEVE) Calculation of cash flows: Recognition of interest rate margins and other components Interest cash flows used for EVE change computation include client credit spreads 2) Mapping: Description of the cash flow mapping used Interest cash flows and repricing positions are included in the respective time bucket in accordance with the date of the inter- est payment or the date of repricing, respectively.
+However, for EVE change computations, actual payment or repricing dates are applied.
+3) Discount rates: Description of the (product specific) discount rates or inter- polation assumptions For discounting purposes, the risk-free yield curve in the respec- tive currency plus a credit spread by asset class is used.
+This ensures an economically consistent computation in line with the chosen approach under 1) above.
 4) Changes to planned income (ΔNII) Description of the procedure and central assumptions in the model for calculating future income NII change is computed based on NII resulting from prevailing contractually agreed positions (run-off balance sheet) and future transactions, which fall into the defined 12-month horizon.
-Give the constant volume, lifetime and margin assumption, actual transactions reaching maturity are rolled over or "re-newed" and modelled as future transactions.
-For the NII change computation, new interest rates for floating rate positions, fixed rate instruments and Non Maturing Balance (NMB) are determined based on the prevailing risk free yield for the currency, the respective forward adjustment and the define interest rate stress factors for the currency (parallel shift up and down).
-5) Variable exposures Description of the procedure and central assumptions and parameters for determining the interest rate reset date and cash flows of variable exposures For Non Maturing Balances (NMB), the interest repricing date are determined based on internal models.
-6) Exposures with repayment options Description of the assumptions and procedures for recognising behaviour-related early repay- ment options The Group has no material asset positions with early repayment features.
-Most loans are granted as floating or managed rate loan Therefore, no related optionalities are considered.
-7) Term deposits and procedures for recognising Early withdrawals of deposits are not very frequent.
-In additional penalty payment applies in most cases when an early deposite payment is made.
-This largely compensates for potential unreastized gains foregone.
+Given the constant volume, lifetime and margin assumption, actual transactions reaching maturity are rolled over or "re-newed" and modelled as future transactions.
+For the NII change computation, new interest rates for floating rate positions, fixed rate instruments and Non Maturing Balances (NMB) are determined based on the prevailing risk free yield for the currency, the respective forward adjustment and the defined interest rate stress factors for the currency (parallel shift up and down).
+5) Variable exposures Description of the procedure and central assumptions and parameters for determining the interest rate reset date and cash flows of variable exposures For Non Maturing Balances (NMB), the interest repricing dates are determined based on internal models.
+6) Exposures with repay- ment options Description of the assumptions and procedures for recognising behaviour-related early repay- ment options The Group has no material asset positions with early repayment features.
+Most loans are granted as floating or managed rate loans.
+Therefore, no related optionalities are considered.
+7) Term deposits Description of the assumptions and procedures for recognising behaviour-related early with- drawals Early withdrawals of deposits are not very frequent.
+In addition, a penalty payment applies in most cases when an early deposit repayment is made.
+This largely compensates for potential unreal- ized gains foregone.
 Therefore, early withdrawal options are not considered for the Group's IRRBB computation.
 8) Automatic interest rate options Description of the assumptions and procedures for recognis- ing automatic, behaviour-inde- pendent interest rate options Except for very few bonds held with a prepayment option by the issuer, there are no automatic interest rate options.
 The prepayment options are not modelled for IRRBB purposes in view of immateriality.
-9) Derivative exposures Description of purpose, assumptions and procedure for linear and non-linear interest rate derivatives The Group does not make use of interest rate derivatives at the present time.
-10) Other assumptions Description of other assumptions and procedures affecting the calculation of figures in Tables IRRBBA1 and IRRBB1, e.g. aggregation across currencies and correlation assumptions for interest rates The EVE change results by currency are simply added up based on regulatory requirements (FINMA Circular 2019/2 "Interest rate risk - Banks").
-This aggregation does not consider correlations.
+9) Derivative exposures Description of purpose, assump- tions and procedure for linear and non-linear interest rate derivatives The Group does not make use of interest rate derivatives at the present time.
+10) Other assumptions Description of other assump- tions and procedures affecting the calculation of figures in Tables IRRBBA1 and IRRBB1, e.g. aggregation across curren- cies and correlation assump- tions for interest rates The EVE change results by currency are simply added up based on regulatory requirements (FINMA Circular 2019/2 "Interest rate risk - Banks").
+This aggregation does not consider correla- tions.